Talairach coordinates: Montreal Neurological Institute (MNI) templates

-Another common atlas for the human brain is the Montreal Neurological Institute and Hospital (MNI) coordinate system, which is the template used for SPM and the International Consortium for Brain Mapping.
+The MNI coordinate system, also referred to as MNI space, are multiple stereotaxic brain coordinate systems created by the Montreal Neurological Institute and Hospital.
+Similar to the Talairach coordinates, MNI coordinates can be used to describe the location of particular brain structures, without having to take into account any individual brain differences.
+However, as the Talairach system is "unrepresentative of the population at large", MNI coordinates were developed from MRI data garnered from many individuals, in an effort to create a neural coordinate system that could be more generalizable.
+MNI coordinates have been matched to Tailarach coordinates to allow landmarks to correspond.

+The original MNI space was MNI 305, which was created from 305 Tailarach aligned images, from which a mean brain image was taken.
+MNI 152 (also known as ICBM 152) was created later with higher resolution MRI images that were registered to MNI 305, and from which a mean was taken.
+MNI 152 is itself further made up of different atlases, with different constraints, such as linearly/non-linearly aligned and symmetric or non-symmetric brain hemispheres.

 Most neuroimaging software packages are able to convert from Talairach to MNI coordinates.
 However, disparities between MNI and Talairach coordinates can impede the comparison of results across different studies.
 This problem is most prevalent in situations where coordinate disparities should be corrected to reduce error, such as coordinate-based meta-analyses.
 There is a possibility that these disparities can be assuaged through the Lancaster transform, which can be adopted in order to minimize the variability in the literature regarding spatial normalization strategies.

 Non-linear registration

-Non-linear registration is the process of digitalizing Talairach coordinates and generating a non-linear map in an attempt to compensate for actual shape differences between the two, which would result in more accurate coordinate transformations.
+Non-linear registration is the process of mapping Talairach coordinates to subject-specific coordinates and generating a non-linear map in an attempt to compensate for actual shape differences between the two.
+Registration is usually nonlinear because the Talairach atlas is not a simple rigid transform (or even affine transform) of a subject brain.

 The Talairach atlas is still commonly used in terms of the neuroimaging techniques that are available, but the lack of a three-dimensional model of the original brain makes it difficult for researchers to map locations from three-dimensional anatomical MRI images to the atlas automatically.
 Previous methods such as MNI have tried to assuage this issue through linear and piecewise mapping between the Talairach and the MNI template, but can only account for differences in overall brain orientation and size and thus cannot correctly account for actual shape differences.